bogstandard/lapland-golf-course/README.md

 #### The Club Scoreboard

-Players are ranked on the following algorithm `(1/players_challenges_done)*players_average_score`, with the lowest scoring player being ranked 1st place.
-This algorithm is used to prevent slower player ranking better with their consequental lower averages.
+Players are ranked on the following algorithm `(1/their_challenges_done)*their_average_score`.
+The lower the result, the closer to 1st place.
+This algorithm is used to prevent slower player ranking better by keeping their average low by way of not completing challenges.

 ### Extra Features

 A **Light and Dark mode** is included with the club, these include snow and soft furnishings.

-An optional Advent calendar of club specific images is avaliable, if you [provide the correct PNGs for the advent days](https://github.com/bogstandard/lapland-golf-club/tree/main/assets/images/advents) in your club repo this will appear to users.
+An optional **Advent calendar** of club specific images is avaliable, if you [provide the correct PNGs for the advent days](https://github.com/bogstandard/lapland-golf-club/tree/main/assets/images/advents) in your club repo this will appear to users.

 ## Contributing